About Morning Shade Farm And Berry Nursery

 Duke - Early season (late June and July), medium to large sweet and crisply firm berries with excellent flavor.
 Upright growth 4 to 6 ft with orange and yellow fall color.
 Duke is the most widely planted early ripening variety.
 It is a heavy, consistent producer with an attractive, light blue high quality berry.
 Duke blooms late but ripens early, which protects the blossoms from early spring frosts.
 USDA zones 4 to 8. (available in 1, 3 and 7 gal)

 Reka - Early season (late June and July), medium to large sweet berries, vigorous, fast growing, and adapts well to a wide range of northern climates and soil types.
 Upright 4 to 6 ft.
 Burgundy red fall color is an added landscape bonus!
-USDA zones 4 to 7 (available in 3 gal)
+USDA zones 4 to 7 (available in 1 and 3 gal)

 Sierra - Early mid-season (July), very large, sweet tasty berries.
 Upright open growth 5 to 7 ft with red and orange fall colors.
 The vigorous, fast growing bush is adaptable to many soil types and excellent for hedgerows.
 Sierra's quarter-sized berries are borne on loose clusters over the outer periphery of the bush.
 USDA zones 5 to 8. (available in 1 and 3 gal)

-Olympia - Mid-season (late July and early August), medium, spicy, aromatic and very sweet berries.
+Olympia - Mid-season (mid-July and early August), medium, spicy, aromatic and very sweet berries.
 Easy to grow, large upright spreading bush 4 to 7 ft with bright red fall color.
 Many of our fresh fruit customers rate Olympia as their favorite tasting.
 The medium sized dark blue fruit is perfect for fresh eating and baking.
 USDA zones 5 to 8. (available in 1, 3,and 7 gal)

-Blueray - Mid-season (late July and early August), very large and sweet berries.
+Blueray - Mid-season (mid-July and early August), very large and sweet berries.
 Open spreading growth 4 to 6 ft with bright red and yellow fall color.
 An old favorite and versatile variety, performs particularly well in areas with hot summers or very cold winters, and produces berries with outstanding flavor.
 USDA zones 3 to 7. (available in 1, 3 and 7 gal)

-Bluegold - Mid- season (late July and early August), medium to large sweet, compact and perfect for landscaping.
+Bluegold - Mid- season (mid-July and early August), medium to large sweet, compact and perfect for landscaping.
 Grows 3 to 5 ft with fall foliage and winter wood that is golden yellow, followed by bright-white blooms in the spring.
 The sky blue colored berries form large clusters that are easy to pick and are wonderful for fresh eating and baking.
 USDA 4 to 7 (available in 1, 3 and 7 gal)

-Toro - Mid-season (late July and early August), large, sweet berries.
+Toro - Mid-season (mid-July and early August), large, sweet berries.
 Upright stocky growth 4 to 5 ft with crimson red and yellow fall color.
 Easy to pick berries hang like grapes from the stocky bush making it a favorite of many u-pickers.
 Toro has nice ornamental qualities for landscaping.
 USDA zones 4 to 8. (available 1, 3, 7 gal)

 Brigitta- Mid-late to late season (late July to early September - a long picking season), large, sweet and very flavorful berries (another favorite of our u-pick costumers).
 Upright open growth 4 to 6 ft with beautiful orange, red and burgundy fall color.
 An easy to grow, vigorous hybrid yields one of the highest quality berries available.
 Brigitta berries possess an amazing shelf life, maintaining high quality in the refrigerator for over a month.
 USDA zones 4 to 8. (available in 1, 3 and 7 gal)